ietf-wg-ccwg/rfc5033bis/draft-ietf-ccwg-rfc5033bis.md

-When a proposed congestion control algorithm relies on explicit signals from the path, the proposal MUST consider the effect of traffic passing through a tunnel, where routers may not be aware of the flow.
+When a proposed congestion control algorithm relies on explicit signals from the path, the proposal MUST consider the effect of flow passing through a tunnel, where routers may not be aware of the flow.

 ## Wired Paths